Key Takeaways

 Company Director’s Duties

-The duties of the company director include:
+The duties of a company director include:

 Company Secretary’s Duties